 Finding hashtags can be a daunting task, especially when there are so many.
 Many of the popular hashtags have millions and millions of posts using them.
-Because of the large volume of content being created under those hashtags, your post won’t be seen for very long.
+Because of the large volume of content being created under those, your post won’t be seen for very long.
 We recommend using hashtags that have between 50,000 and 500,000 posts associated with it for maximum effect.
-And here’s how to find those hashtags.
+And here’s how to find them.

 Instagram is the best for hashtag use.
 Instagram makes it easy to find and search hashtags that are relevant to your content.
 To do this, go into the search section of the app, which is the second icon (magnifying glass) on the bottom navigation bar.
-Type in a name of a broader hashtag you want to find related hashtags to.
+Type in a name of a broader hashtag you want to find related ones.
 For this example, we will use #healthandwellness.
-This hashtag has over one million posts, but you can use it to find related hashtags.
-Once you type in a hashtag, the first row will show you related hashtags.
-Continue to click and take note of these hashtags you resonate with.
+This hashtag has over one million posts, but you can use it to find related keywords.
+Once you type in a hashtag, the first row will show you related ones.
+Continue to click and take note of the ones you resonate with.
 Just make sure that the majority of the hashtags you use have between 50,000 and 500,000 posts.
 If you have a few hashtags that are slightly over or under that range, don’t stress.
 As long as the bulk of your hashtags fit within the sweet spot, you’ll be set.

 If you want to find hashtags on Twitter, we recommend finding content that is trending.
 Twitter is excellent for seeing in-the-moment content.
 Use the Moments tab to see what that is trending.
 From your main feed, you can also see trending content in the trending tab at the bottom left of your profile.